mozilla/smart_autofill/README.md

 ### Running Training & Inference
-To run training, first download the HTML dataset to build the dataset from scratch (please reach out for a sample dataset if needed, here's [one](https://huggingface.co/datasets/Mozilla/autofill-dataset) on hugging face; a larger dataset is also available), then run the commands below to start the training and evaluation.
+To run training, first download the HTML dataset to build the dataset from scratch (please reach out for a sample dataset if needed, here's [one](https://huggingface.co/datasets/Mozilla/autofill-dataset) on hugging face; a larger dataset is also available if needed), then run the commands below to start the training and evaluation.

 ```shell